New wave of traditional heavy metal: Origin

 The N.W.O.T.H.M. initially started in the mid-2000s with a number of bands, such as Cauldron, Skull Fist, and Enforcer, who began to write and record music that reflected the style and sound of classic heavy metal.
 These bands combined elements of the metal genres from the '70s and '80s, especially those of the N.W.O.B.H.M., although some bands are also influenced from genres such as speed metal, power metal and hard rock.
-The movement's revival of this style helped to redefine the term "heavy metal", drawing its meaning back to the origins of the genre and its original sound after years of heavy influence from other genres and evolution of the style away from its roots.

 While the overall movement's focus was placed on replicating both the sound and success of traditional heavy metal, many of the early N.W.O.T.H.M bands also incorporated noticeable influence from more melodic mainstream rock and alternative genres.
 However, by the mid-2010s, the movement took a shift in its creative direction, growing into a substantial underground scene with a less commercial, more gritty sound.
-While the movement has not achieved the same commercial success as the genres it seeks to revive, it continues to grow and thrive.
-Notable N.W.O.T.H.M bands such as Haunt, White Wizzard, and Night Demon have found success in this niche.

 Characteristics

 Identity and style

 The N.W.O.T.H.M. takes on a lot of the culture surrounding traditional metal music, as it does with its sound.
 Attire and appearance typically associated with heavy metal music, such as long hair, leather jackets/vests, and tattoos, are present in the N.W.O.T.H.M. movement.
 Gestures, movements, and behaviors such as headbanging are also common at concerts and live performances.

-Some NWOTHM bands even have their own mascot.
-For example, Seax has Sid Psycho.